strongbox/strongbox-docs/Repositories.md

 ## Mixed

-Repositories of this kind will only allow artifacts of both SNAPSHOT and release versions.
+Repositories of this kind will allow artifacts of both SNAPSHOT and release versions.